Physicians using social media is now commonplace, but what are the pros and cons of interacting digitally?

 “[Surgeons] get to spend so little time in the office with our patients that social media is a tool to connect in a different manner that patients almost feel like you’re speaking directly to them,” Harb told Becker’s.
 “You build patient rapport better, and I think you develop a deeper and more trustworthy connection with the patients as well.”

-Harb has not only used his TikTok stardom to inform viewers on his work, but as an acquisition tool for new patients.
+Harb has not only used his TikTok stardom to inform viewers on his work.
+He has also used it as an acquisition tool for new patients.
 He explains that he has met with patients who flew from Texas, Mexico, and Canada to personally see him and his practice after viewing his videos.

 When used correctly, social media can be a wonderful tool to help a practice or center succeed and grow.
 Like Harb described, informational videos or blogs can create a sense of trust with patients, both existing and new.